LaboratorioBioinformatica/MAGset/wiki/Quick-start.md

 # Quick start - Running MAGset with .fasta input
 <p>In this tutorial we will use very small sample genomes to demonstrate how MAGset works.
-All genomes are fasta files .
-Some results are generated just if the input are GenBank genome files.
+All genome files in this example are in FASTA format.
+Some results are generated just if the genome files are in GenBank format.
 After this quick start, please read our tutorial with GenBank files too.</p>

 * [Install MAGset](How-to-install.md)
 * [Download the test data](test-data-quick-start.tar.gz) <br/>